UBIKhr/web/site/content/english/blog/BlockSplit3-recap.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Our <a href="https://twitter.com/GagolAdam?ref_src=twsrc%5Etfw">@GagolAdam</a> delivering an overview on the current state of <a href="https://twitter.com/hashtag/DeFi?src=hash&amp;ref_src=twsrc%5Etfw">#DeFi</a> and <a href="https://twitter.com/hashtag/privacy?src=hash&amp;ref_src=twsrc%5Etfw">#privacy</a>—and what Aleph Zero is doing to improve on the state of the art with MPC- and ZK-based solutions. <a href="https://t.co/JW32CBXEK8">pic.twitter.com/JW32CBXEK8</a></p>&mdash; Aleph Zero (@Aleph__Zero) <a href="https://twitter.com/Aleph__Zero/status/1529445428739067906?ref_src=twsrc%5Etfw">May 25, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 After the last day of the conference, we felt like dancing, because who doesn’t?
-That’s when the Freak Show Electronic came running for help!
+That’s when the Freak Show Electronic came running for help, thanks to AMPnet!

 ![](https://miro.medium.com/max/1400/0*HdZ1YnCtSL6CC6Da)

-May 26th — The cooldown
+### May 26th — The cooldown

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">What a blueness! 😍 <a href="https://twitter.com/blocksplit?ref_src=twsrc%5Etfw">@blocksplit</a>, this is all we needed. 👌 <a href="https://twitter.com/hashtag/blocksplit3?src=hash&amp;ref_src=twsrc%5Etfw">#blocksplit3</a> <a href="https://t.co/CGQaTTqp2c">pic.twitter.com/CGQaTTqp2c</a></p>&mdash; Trapesys (hiring!) (@trapesys) <a href="https://twitter.com/trapesys/status/1529796564943765504?ref_src=twsrc%5Etfw">May 26, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>